Is “Time Heals All Wounds” True For Past Pain?

 Being emotionally wounded can mark a difficult time in a person's life.
 The uncertainty that comes along with a painful event often leaves one wondering if the ache will ever end.
 Have you been there?

 No doubt, we have all heard the saying, "Time heals all wounds."
-While the intentions of the person saying it are usually good, it's not always easy to grasp the idea that healing can take place.
+While this statement may be motivated by good intentions, it's not always an easy concept to grasp.
 Often, the heartache of the moment weighs so heavily upon us that we cannot see past the pain.

 Getty/AnnaStills

 A person who has been wounded can experience many emotions.
-Depending on the circumstances, one may feel anger or frustration, and sadness or depression may also be present.
-The amount of time it takes to heal depends on the complexity of an individual's experience as well as the presence of effective coping mechanisms.
+Depending on the circumstances, one may feel anger, frustration, or sadness.
+The amount of time it takes to heal depends on the complexity of an individual's experience as well as their use of effective coping mechanisms.

 It's okay to feel hurt.
 It is even okay to feel angry.
 However, learning to live through the pain of a harmful experience may be beneficial.
 Specifically, it can help you to reestablish balance in your life.
 Understanding how to identify your feelings and address the situation may help you begin to heal.